From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: SP DIMENSION RE-SCALING

 If two adder circuits $A$ are used instead, from the previous relation is possible to retrieve $1 - \sum_{j=0}^{N-1} V_j V_{j+2}$.

-Switching to the second term in Eq.\eqref{eq: supp_pot2} and unraveling the Laplacian we find that three terms need to be evaluated.
+Switching to the second term in Eq.~\eqref{eq: supp_pot2} and unraveling the Laplacian we find that three terms need to be evaluated.

-where $V_\pm$ are shifted version of the potential (analogous to the one in Eq.\eqref{eq: mixed finite diff kinetic}).
-These three expectation value can be evaluated with a similar circuit to the one in Fig.\ref{fig: new mixed potential}, where instead of $F(\boldsymbol{\theta})$ one uses the unitary ansatz for the wavefunction $U(\boldsymbol{\theta})$.
-The shifted potential is obtained with the adder circuit and its inverse. \end{section} \begin{section}{Adder circuit} This circuit scheme is taken from \cite{lubasch_variational_2020}.
-Here we present it with some more detail on how it works.\\ This unitary action on the $j$-th basis produces a negative shift $A:\ket{bin(j)}\mapsto\ket{bin(j-1)}$.
+where $V_\pm$ are the shifted version of the potential (analogous to the one in Eq.~\eqref{eq: mixed finite diff kinetic} in main text).
+These three expectation value can be evaluated with a similar circuit to the one in Fig.~\ref{fig: new mixed kinetic} in the main text, where instead of $F(\boldsymbol{\theta})$ one uses the unitary ansatz for the wavefunction $U(\boldsymbol{\theta})$.
+The shifted potential is obtained with the adder circuit and its inverse. \end{section} \begin{section}{ADDER CIRCUIT} This circuit scheme is taken from \cite{lubasch_variational_2020}.
+Here we present it with some more details about its working principles.\\ The action of the adder circuit on the $j$-th basis produces a negative shift $A:\ket{bin(j)}\mapsto\ket{bin(j-1)}$.
 When this is applied to a generic wavefunction it results in a shift of the coefficient that takes into consideration periodic boundary conditions $A\ket{\psi}=\sum_{j=0}^{N-1}\psi_{j+1}\ket{bin(j)}$.
 In this work, the action of the unitary $A$ is controlled by an ancillary qubit.

 The philosophy behind its working principle is that, to produce the desired shift, (\textit{i}) first the least significant (LSQ) qubit have to be negated using one $CX$ gate, (\textit{ii}) then is added to the second LSQ using a Toffoli controlled by the ancilla and the LSQ. (\textit{iii}) Going up in the hierarchy, to the following qubit is added a product of the previous state.
-This is repeated until the most significant qubit.
-To store the product of the previous states are used $n-2$ ancillary qubits.
+This is repeated until the most significant qubitis reached.
+The product of the previous states is s stored in $n-2$ ancillary qubits.
 The \textit{loading} process is carried out by n-2 Toffoli gates, while the \textit{adding} uses $n-2$ $CX$ gates and Two Toffoli. (\textit{iv}) To finish the procedure, the ancillary register needs to be set back to the initial state $\ket{\boldsymbol{0}}$ using $n-2$ Toffoli.
 The implementation of the adder circuit requires a total of $2n-2$ Toffoli, $n-2$ $CX$ gates and $n-2$ ancillary qubits.
 In Fig.~\ref{fig: Adder} is shown an example for the case of a 4 qubits system. \\ The unitary $A^{-1}$ produces a positive shift and is obtained reverting the adder (i.e, from right to left).

 \end{section}